 Excessively large documents can be uncomfortable to work with, even when you have an excellently equipped computer.
-The crucial issue is not always the file size, but rather, in the case of multimedia files, the length of playing time.

 For textual documents, the number and size of embedded objects may cause extraordinarily long load times.
-There is a high likelihood that if a textual document loads slowly in ATLAS.ti, it would also load slowly in WORD or WordPad.
+There is a high likelihood that if a textual document loads slowly in ATLAS.ti, it would also load slowly in Word or WordPad.